 “To be the active custodians of Jaguar’s history, its vehicles and its archives, working alongside Jaguar Land Rover to share and promote that history for posterity.”

 With a team of employees and volunteers, we work together to bring the legend to life and share the life story of Jaguar and its predecessor companies.

 Our Vehicle Collection

 We collect and preserve the collection of vehicles, both past and present, that relate to the history, industrial development and social impact of Jaguar and its associated companies.

-We have approximately 160 vehicles in our collection, over 70 of these are on regular display in the Collections Centre at the British Motor Museum, Gaydon with another 9 in the main museum building.
+We have over 170 vehicles in our collection, over 70 of these are on regular display in the Collections Centre at the British Motor Museum, Gaydon with another 9 in the main museum building.
 We also have 17 on display in the Jaguar Gallery at the Coventry Transport Museum.